CrisKrus/100-horas-de-datos-landing/README.md

-# ytplaylist-len
+# 100 Horas de datos landing

-A small web app to get the lengths of playlists on YouTube.
-It is hosted on Heroku and you can check it out [here](https://ytplaylist-len.herokuapp.com/).
+An app to show the progress of the 100 hours of data challenge.